-It is important to note that the Strategy is aspirational, and it is acknowledged that not all of the recommendations will be able to be implemented in the life of the Strategy.
-Implementation relies on a number of factors including budget, the level of development and the availability of land to purchase in appropriate locations.
+It is important to note that as a 15 year the-Strategy the document sets out a long term strategic plan is aspirational, and it is acknowledged that some not all-of the recommendations may will be able to notbe implemented in the life of the Strategy.
+Implementation relies on a number of factors including budget, contributions received, population growth, the level of development activity and the availability of land to purchase in appropriate locations.